doronin99/eda_shoppers/README.md

 The dataset also includes operating system, browser, region, traffic type, visitor type as returning or new visitor, weekend as a Boolean value indicating whether the date of the visit is weekend, and month of the year.

 [Link](https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset) to the description of the original dataset.

+## Summaries

+ * The distribution of target variable across the classes is skewed.
+So, we're dealing with model evaluating problem, cause a basic accuracy can't be the measure of the model performance.
+ *